Chicago Potholes Beware: Bachor’s Mosaics are Back

 Online Photo Mosaic Fundraiser: The Mario Mosaic Mural

-The Mario Mosaic - Online Interactive Photo Mosaic
+A wide shot of the completed Mario Online Interactive Photo Mosaic

 What happens when you take two world class organizations, The Pittsburgh Penguins and The Mario Lemieux Foundation, and combine it with our mosaic technology, services, and attention to artistic detail: one amazing online photo mosaic experience.
 The initial goal was to create a large permanent 20ft x 8ft mural in new Penguins CONSOL arena, however with the addition of touch screen kiosks and an online photo mosaic, it became much more.
 The Mario Mosaic was a great way to involve the community and help raise funds for cancer and neonatal research; without a doubt it has become a main attraction at the new hockey arena.